udeyrishi/bo/Readme.md

 Bo stays on the same domains as the root URLs, so as to get the results only from the specified websites.
 This prevents Bo from wandering off into unwanted locations on the web.

 ##Dependencies
 Bo is built using Python 2 (tested on 2.7.11), and uses [Scrapy](http://scrapy.org/) for web crawling.
-The NLP is done using [Alchemy API](http://www.alchemyapi.com/developers/getting-started-guide/using-alchemyapi-with-python).
+The NLP is done using [Alchemy API](http://www.alchemyapi.com/developers/getting-started-guide/using-alchemyapi-with-python), and the final processed objects are stored in MongoDB.
 To see all the dependencies, see /requirements.txt.
 Install dependecies like this:

 ```sh
 # Install all pip requirements